jrnickell/smash-up-die-nasty/Constitution.md

 ## Taxi Squad

-Starting with the 2020 season, each team will have a taxi squad available with a maximum of five players at any given time.
+Starting with the 2020 season, each team will have a taxi squad available.
 The only players that can be assigned to a taxi squad are rookies.
 The maximum amount of time a player may remain on a taxi squad is three years.
 Any remaining taxi squad rules will be set according to what the Sleeper app supports.

 ## Drafts